 Yes, but if you want to be an entrepreneur, get on with it, and start spending time with your customers.

 There are a number of different routes to think about.

-Is there a health start-up that you are you particularly excited by?
+Finally, is there a health start-up that you’re you particularly excited by?

 Echo, the prescription app.
 They are sorting out repeat prescriptions, which so needs to be done.
 A piece of paper in a box?
 Who has the time to go to GP surgery to put paper in box to get their medications!?

 Who has the time to go to GP surgery to put paper in box to get their medications!?